-Choosing over is fast becoming a trend for Gloucester back rowers with new signing Ben Morgan and U20s flanker Ross Moriarty both opting for the Red Rose.
+Choosing England over Wales is fast becoming a trend for Gloucester back rowers with new signing Ben Morgan and U20s flanker Ross Moriarty both opting for the Red Rose.

 With overtly Welsh names but distinctly English accents there are similarities aplenty between Evans and Morgan but in terms of style of play they are at polar opposites.